pi-star-2025/pi_star/Misc/Animals_And_People/mammals/cows.md

 Cows are so in touch with their nipples, bc they have high estrogen, that they are very in touch with the process of using/being the clouds.
 The world sort of flashes and flutters around them, like water colors, bc they feel so high and in touch with the sky.

-Together on an open-range, especially many cows over many acres, live in a world of semi-dreaming.
+Together on an open-range, especially many cows over many acres, they live in a world of semi-dreaming.
 Especially dairy cows, which have special estrogen.
 This can create a dreamy trance for those living around the cows.

 The cows have super-strong stomachs, which allows them to fill with high amounts of atmosphere, and you can even smell it.